lexus2k/ssd1306/README.md

  * The library uses as little Flash memory as possible
  * Fast implementation to provide reasonable speed on slow microcontrollers
  * Primitive graphics functions (line,rectangle,pixels)
- * Printing text to display (using 6x8 fonts, and double size output 12x16)
+ * Printing text to display (using fonts of different size)
  * Drawing bitmap images, located in SRAM or Flash memory (PROGMEM)
  * Work with sprite objects
  * Creating and controlling menu items (see ssd1306_demo example)